BASIC: Visual Basic

 In 1991, Microsoft introduced Visual Basic, an evolutionary development of QuickBASIC.
 It included constructs from that language such as block-structured control statements, parameterized subroutines and optional static typing as well as object-oriented constructs from other languages such as "With" and "For Each".
 The language retained some compatibility with its predecessors, such as the Dim keyword for declarations, "Gosub"/Return statements and optional line numbers which could be used to locate errors.
 An important driver for the development of Visual Basic was as the new macro language for Microsoft Excel, a spreadsheet program.
 To the surprise of many at Microsoft who still initially marketed it as a language for hobbyists, the language came into widespread use for small custom business applications shortly after the release of VB version 3.0, which is widely considered the first relatively stable version.
+Microsoft also spun it off as Visual Basic for Applications and Embedded Visual Basic.

 While many advanced programmers still scoffed at its use, VB met the needs of small businesses efficiently as by that time, computers running Windows 3.1 had become fast enough that many business-related processes could be completed "in the blink of an eye" even using a "slow" language, as long as large amounts of data were not involved.
 Many small business owners found they could create their own small, yet useful applications in a few evenings to meet their own specialized needs.
 Eventually, during the lengthy lifetime of VB3, knowledge of Visual Basic had become a marketable job skill.
 Microsoft also produced VBScript in 1996 and Visual Basic .NET in 2001.
-The latter has essentially the same power as C# and Java but with syntax that reflects the original Basic language.
-The IDE, with its event-driven GUI builder, was also influential on other tools, most notably Borland Software's Delphi for Object Pascal and its own descendants such as Lazarus.
+The latter has essentially the same power as C# and Java but with syntax that reflects the original Basic language, and also features some cross-platform capability through implementations such as Mono-Basic.
+The IDE, with its event-driven GUI builder, was also influential on other rapid application development tools, most notably Borland Software's Delphi for Object Pascal and its own descendants such as Lazarus.

 Mainstream support for the final version 6.0 of the original Visual Basic ended on March 31, 2005, followed by extended support in March 2008.
-On March 11, 2020, Microsoft announced that evolution of the VB.NET language had also concluded, although it was still supported.
-Meanwhile, competitors exist such as Xojo and Gambas.
+Owing to its persistent remaining popularity, third-party attempts to further support it exist.
+On February 2, 2017, Microsoft announced that development on VB.NET would no longer be in parallel with that of C#, and on March 11, 2020, it was announced that evolution of the VB.NET language had also concluded.
+Even so, the language was still supported.